 The high number of drifter deployments provided an unprecedented data set for a reef flat area, with high data density, extensive spatial coverage, and wide range of sampled forcing conditions.
-The overall pattern of mean flow speeds and flow directions show a predominantly clockwise circulation over the exposed southern reef and back-reef pools and out through the channel under all forcing conditions, with higher speeds during wave forcing than under tidal and wind forcing.
+The overall flow pattern under all forcing conditions is predominantly clockwise circulation over the exposed southern reef and back-reef pools and seaward through the channel, with higher speeds during wave forcing than tidal and wind forcing.
 The shortest residence times were measured on the outer exposed reef flat closest to where waves were breaking on the reef crest, and were longest over the inner reef flat close to shore and deep in the sheltered northwest corner of the embayment.
 Given the proximity of the sheltered northern reef to the stream mouth and the frequent occurrence of floods under typically low wave conditions in the wet season and moderate easterly winds during the dry season, this suggests the northern reef and areas of the shoreward northern end of the southern reef bordering the channel are likely most exposed to the freshwater and sediment discharging from Faga'alu Stream.
 The spatial flow pattern and longer residence times result in greater exposure (= intensity x duration) of the corals in these areas to stress from terrestrial pollution, and likely causes the reduced coral health in these locations.

 Both the Eulerian and Lagrangian methods characterized the main difference between faster, less variable flow over the exposed southern reef and the slower, more variable flow over the sheltered northern reef under all forcing conditions.
-The Eulerian method characterized flows adequately near the exposed southern reef crest where bathymetry and wave forcing were fairly simple, but the spatially distributed Lagrangian method more accurately characterized spatially complex flows over the sheltered northern and shoreward northern end of the southern reef flats, and southern back-reef pools deep in the embayment.
-The spatially distributed drifter measurements also illustrated several unique features in the flow pattern, particularly near areas of complex bathymetry like the channel.
+The Eulerian method characterized flows adequately near the exposed southern reef crest where bathymetry and wave forcing were fairly simple, but the spatially distributed Lagrangian method more accurately characterized spatially complex flows over the sheltered northern reef and southern back-reef pools deep in the embayment.
+The drifterss also illustrated several unique flow features, particularly near areas of complex bathymetry like the channel.
 From the orientation of the reef flat and channel, it appears that flow over the exposed southern reef near the channel flows directly from the reef crest northward into the channel.
-The flow near AS2, however, is deflected away from the channel, likely due to wave refraction, shoreward into the embayment where it flows into the back-reef pools and then enters the shoreward end of the channel.
+The flow near AS2, however, is deflected away from the channel, likely due to wave refraction, shoreward into the embayment where it flows into the back-reef pools and into the shoreward end of the channel.